darron/blog/_posts/2016-01-23-service-discovery-in-the-cloud-with-consul.md

 I had the pleasure to [present this at Scale14x](https://www.socallinuxexpo.org/scale/14x/presentations/service-discovery-cloud) in Pasadena, California.

-I've embedded the slides below - hopefully I get the YouTube link shortly so that I can add tha - it's got lots of extra information I didn't put on the slides.
+I've embedded the slides below - hopefully I get the YouTube link shortly so that I can add that - it's got lots of extra information I didn't put on the slides.

 [Slides at Speakerdeck](https://speakerdeck.com/darron/service-discovery-in-the-cloud)